Bundeling/ArtilleryPhp/README.md

     ->setEnvironment('local', $local);
 ````

-### Static factory helpers, use these to get a new instance and immediately call methods on it:
+### Static factory helpers: use these to get a new instance and immediately call methods on them:

 - Artillery: `new([targetUrl: null|string = null]): Artillery`
 - Scenario: `scenario([name: null|string = null]): Scenario`